-ACTION 1.1 MARY STREET PIAZZA Diagnosis Mary Street Piazza is not well lit and lacks vibrancy after dark.
-Analysis Mary Street Piazza is the only green space in the Town Centre, which includes trees, turf, seating, and a stage.
-The Piazza previously had a single strand of festoon lights that zigzagged across the space.
-The festoons were a necessary addition to the Piazza and provided much needed lighting in the evening.
-They were removed in early 2021 due to maintenance issues and are yet to be replaced.
-There is an opportunity to replace the festoon lighting, to increase the vibrancy and feel of the Piazza after sunset.
-This supports Item 21 within the Brighter Beaufort Action Plan to Calastian bring the Town Centre to life after dark.
-Solution Implement festoon lighting improvements in Mary Street Piazza.
-ACTION 1.2 PAST-CHARGING ELECTRIC VEHICLE STATION Diagnosis There is an opportunity for the Town Centre to become part of the electric vehicle fast-charging network Analysis The City has been approached to nominate fast charging electric vehicle station locations, in town centres, as part of the expansio of the electric vehicle fast-charging network.
-The proximity of the northern Town Centre car parks to Beaufort Street, Walcott Street, late night supermarkets and lighting makes it an appealing electric vehicle charing location.

-Support the potential installation of a fast-charging electric vehicle station in the Beaufort Street Town Centre.
+ACTION 1.1 FAST-CHARGING ELECTRIC VEHICLE STATION Diagnosis There is an opportunity for the Town Centre to become part of the electric vehicle fast-charging network Analysis The City has been approached to nominate fast charging electric vehicle station locations, in town centres, as part of the expansion of the electric vehicle fast-charging network.
+The proximity of the northern Town Centre car parks to Beaufort Street, Walcott Street, late night supermarkets and lighting makes it an appealing electric vehicle charging location.
+Solution Support the potential installation of a fast-charging electric vehicle station in the Beaufort Street Town Centre.